 Preinstalled applications aka Bloatware might excite you when you purchase a new phone for yourself or even gift it to your dear ones.
 In the beginning, days when you are learning to operate one, you will tap each and every app just to check what is it and how it works.
 There are loads of such stuff available with each and every Android phone like the Google apps, preinstalled chat apps etc. but most of them are very irritating and later you may find out that they are literally of no use and only disturbing the Ram of your device.

 Ever thought why all the Google apps are present on your launching screen?
 If you find out nearly 18-20 Google apps comes preinstalled on every android device and all this is done to make Google the prominent search engine.
-Rude business policy for the Android users but very beneficial for Google Inc. Still, some of the apps are truly useful and handy while others are just covering the space, so it becomes important to remove the bloatware from your smart tech devices.
+Rude business policy for Android users but very beneficial for Google Inc. Still, some of the apps are truly useful and handy while others are just covering the space, so it becomes important to remove the bloatware from your smart tech devices.
 Making it simple for the new users let’s have a brief discussion about what exactly are these things.

-Now, what is Bloatware?
+Now, What is Bloatware?

 Bloatware aka preinstalled apps which are entirely useless and only consume the RAM space of your device.
 These apps run on the device background, consume your internet and even the battery of your device.